ESCOMP/CTSM/doc/source/tech_note/References/CLM50_Tech_Note_References.rst

 deposition altering the nitrogen status of northeastern forests?
 BioScience 53:375-389.

+.. _Alietal2016:

+Ali, A. A., C. Xu, A. Rogers, R. A. Fisher, S. D. Wullschleger, E. Massoud, J. A. Vrugt, J. D. Muss, N. McDowell, and J. Fisher, 2016: A global scale mechanistic model of photosynthetic capacity (LUNA V1.
+0).
+Geosci.
+Mod.
+Dev., 9:587-606.

 .. _Allenetal2005:

 Allen, C.B., Will, R.E., and Jacobson, M.A.
 2005.
 Production efficiency